blasvinas/golang/README.md

 # Variables

 In Go, you have several ways to declare a variable.
 The most verbose way is using the var keyword, explicitly specify the type, and assign a value.
+The zero value is 0 for numbers, false for booleans, "" for strings, and nil for interfaces and references types like slices, pointer, maps, channel and functions.
+The zero value for arrays and struncts is the zero value of its elements.
+The zero value ensures that you do not have uninitialized variables.

 ```go
 var a int = 5